 Employees are entitled to take up to three days of paid time off for purposes of bereavement upon death of an immediate family member.
 An immediate family member for bereavement leave includes: mother, father, spouse, domestic partner, child (natural, adopted, step or that of a domestic partner), brother, sister, grandchild, and grandparent.
+One day of leave may be used for bereavement related to aunts, uncles, cousins, in-laws, or other similar non-immediate family members or individuals as approved by the Executive Director on a case-by-case basis.
 The employee should notify the Executive Director of the need and length of anticipated absence.
 Absences beyond three days will be charged to vacation leave.